An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 AWOL Vision will present the Vanish Laser TV at IFA 2024 in Berlin You read The Ultimate VAT Projector Buying Guide: All Your Questions Answered 10 minutes Further Finding the perfect canvas size for your home theater

-Finding a high-quality projector is not that easy – especially when you have to wade through all the models, technical data, and areas of application.
-With this guide, we want to make your decision easier and focus particularly on ultra-short throw projectors (UST projectors).
-This technology is becoming increasingly popular, especially for home theaters.
+Finding a high-quality projector is not that easy - especially when you have to work your way through all the models, technical specs, and use cases.
+With this guide, we want to make the decision easier for you, with a special focus on ultra-short-throw projectors (UST projectors).
+This technology is becoming increasingly popular, especially for home cinema.

-Here you will get clear answers to the most important questions and can make a well-informed purchase decision in the end.
-We show you what makes an UST projector special, what advantages it has over regular projectors, and what you need to consider when buying – from image quality and brightness to practical smart TV features.
+Here, you'll get clear answers to the most important questions so you can make an informed buying decision in the end.
+We'll show you what makes a UST projector special, what advantages it has over standard projectors, and what you need to look out for when buying - from picture quality and brightness to practical smart TV features.

-In short: An UST projector is a special type of projector that produces huge images (over 100 inches) even though it is only a few centimeters away from the wall.
-Normally, a distance of 23-33 cm is sufficient for a 254-305 cm large image.
+In short: A UST projector is a special type of projector that creates huge images (over 100 inches) even though it is placed only a few centimetres from the wall.
+Normally, 23-33 cm of distance is enough for an image measuring 254-305 cm.

-UST projectors fundamentally work differently than conventional projectors.
-While normal projectors have to hang from the ceiling or be placed at the other end of the room, a UST projector is designed to simply stand on your TV cabinet – just a few centimeters away from the wall.
+UST projectors work fundamentally differently from conventional projectors.
+While standard projectors have to be mounted on the ceiling or placed at the other end of the room, a UST projector is designed to simply sit on your TV cabinet - just a few centimetres from the wall.

 Modern top models achieve projection ratios of up to 0.25:1.
-Specifically, this means: from just 25 cm away, you get a 100 cm wide image – perfect for German living spaces, where space is often limited.
+In concrete terms, that means a 100 cm wide image is created from just 25 cm away - perfect for homes where space is often limited.

-The technology behind it: This incredible space-saving is made possible by a sophisticated lens system that projects the light upwards at an extreme angle.
-This allows the projector to be placed practically directly under the projection surface without creating disturbing shadows.
+The technology behind it: This incredible space saving is made possible by a sophisticated lens system that projects the light upward at an extreme angle.
+That allows the projector to be placed practically right below the projection surface without creating distracting shadows.

-Brightness for real living spaces: Laser light sources achieve over 3000 ISO lumens, delivering brilliant, clear images—even in daylight in typical living rooms.
-This brightness is especially important in German homes with large windows and bright rooms.
+Brightness for real living spaces: Laser light sources achieve over 3000 ISO lumens, delivering brilliant, clear images - even in daylight in normal living rooms.
+This brightness is especially important in homes with large windows and bright rooms.

-Triple Laser Power: RGB triple laser systems (red, green, blue) deliver outstanding color accuracy and extended color gamuts.
-They outperform regular TVs in color reproduction and prevent visual disturbances such as rainbow effects that can occur with simpler laser projectors.
-The separate lasers for each primary color ensure excellent BT.2020 color coverage – significantly better than most televisions.
+Triple laser power: RGB triple-laser systems (red, green, blue) deliver outstanding colour accuracy and expanded colour spaces.
+They outperform standard TVs in colour reproduction and prevent visual disturbances such as rainbow effects, which can occur with simpler laser projectors.
+The separate lasers for each primary colour ensure excellent BT.2020 colour coverage - significantly better than most televisions.

-Years of reliability: With over 25,000 hours of lifespan, these systems last about 17 years with an average use of 4 hours daily.
-Especially practical: they turn on and off immediately, without any warm-up time.
+Years of reliability: With a lifespan of over 25,000 hours, these systems last around 17 years with average use of 4 hours per day.
+Especially practical: they switch on and off instantly, with no warm-up time.

 Perfect integration into the modern home

-Simple installation: The biggest advantage is the uncomplicated setup.
-No ceiling installation, no long cables running through walls or ceilings.
-It simply stands on your furniture and blends discreetly into your living space.
-For German homes, where ceiling installations are often problematic or not permitted, this is a real benefit.
+Easy installation: The biggest advantage is the straightforward setup.
+No ceiling mounting, no long cables running through walls or ceilings.
+It simply sits on your furniture and blends discreetly into your living space.
+For homes where ceiling mounting is often problematic or not allowed, this is a real advantage.

-Smart Entertainment Hub: Modern UST projectors work like regular smart TVs.
-Many have built-in streaming solutions and special ports for streaming devices, allowing seamless access to Netflix, Disney+, Prime Video, and other services with just one remote control.
-The CEC control ensures that all connected devices can be operated together.
+Smart entertainment hub: Modern UST projectors work like familiar smart TVs.
+Many have built-in streaming solutions and dedicated ports for streaming devices, allowing seamless access to Netflix, Disney+, Prime Video, and other services with just one remote control.
+CEC control ensures that all connected devices can be operated together.

-Simply explained: The "throw ratio" determines the distance required for a specific image size.
-Regular projectors usually need 2.4-3.6 meters for a 254 cm large image, while UST projectors only require 23-33 cm for the same image size.
+Simply explained: The "projection ratio" determines what distance is needed for a certain image size.
+Standard projectors usually need 2.4-3.6 metres for a 254 cm image, while UST projectors need only 23-33 cm for the same image size.

 Comparison table: